A favorite! Lilies with their large, attractive flowers add a splash of color to wherever they’re planted.

 One of the most beautiful summer-flowering plants, home gardeners are growing lilies (lilium) for their exquisite trumpet-shaped blooms.
 Stems are strong, upright and unbranched, 1-6 feet tall.
-Flowers are large, beautifully colored in both bold and pastel shades, and often fragrant.
+Flowers are large, beautifully colored in both bold and pastel shades and often fragrant.

 How to Plant:

 A good rule of thumb is to plant bulbs with their bottoms resting at a depth three times the diameter of the bulb.
-For best results, plant most lilies 6-9 inches deep and space approximately 8 inches apart.
-Lilies never go completely dormant, so never allow them to dry out completely.
+For best results, plant lilies 6-9 inches deep and space approximately 8 inches apart.
+Lilies never go completely dormant – do NOT allow them to dry out.
 Even tiny lily plants should have no less than 6 inches of soil above the top of the bulb.